FM

 The Challenge

-The Soltuion
+The Solution

-FM radio waves became the visual foundation, but not as a literal illustration, as a starting point for mark-making.
-Motifs were created with ink, vectorised, and translated into 3D motion graphics, giving the system energy and physicality.
-A custom monogram anchors the identity, while bespoke gradients allow the palette to shift across genres without losing coherence.
-The result is a system that feels genuinely of Manchester, specific, adaptable, and built to move.
+FM radio waves became the visual foundation — but not as literal illustration, rather as a starting point for mark-making.
+Motifs were created with ink, vectorised, then translated into 3D motion graphics, giving the system energy and physicality that a purely static identity couldn't carry.
+Sound is movement; the identity needed to move too.

-The Soltuion
+The Solution

-FM radio waves became the visual foundation, but not as a literal illustration, as a starting point for mark-making.
-Motifs were created with ink, vectorised, and translated into 3D motion graphics, giving the system energy and physicality.
-A custom monogram anchors the identity, while bespoke gradients allow the palette to shift across genres without losing coherence.
-The result is a system that feels genuinely of Manchester, specific, adaptable, and built to move.
+FM radio waves became the visual foundation — but not as literal illustration, rather as a starting point for mark-making.
+Motifs were created with ink, vectorised, then translated into 3D motion graphics, giving the system energy and physicality that a purely static identity couldn't carry.
+Sound is movement; the identity needed to move too.